yuzhaouoe/yuzhaouoe.github.io/index.md

 - I enjoy doing research on Deep Learning and working with people both from the academic and industrial world.
 [Simone Scardapane](https://www.sscardapane.it) is my advisor.

-- I like programming deep learning models in Python 🧑‍💻🐍
+- I like coding deep learning models in Python 🧑‍💻🐍

 ## 🤔 What else?